Sukkot 2026: What You Need to Know This Year

 What Happens During Sukkot?

-What happens during sukkot goes far beyond simply eating meals in a temporary hut.
-Each day begins with morning prayers that include the ritual of the Four Species—holding together a palm branch (lulav), citron (etrog), myrtle branches (hadassim), and willow branches (aravot) while reciting specific blessings and waving them in six directions.
+What happens during Sukkot goes far beyond simply eating meals in a temporary hut.
+Each day begins with morning prayers that include the ritual of the Four Species; holding together a palm branch (lulav), citron (etrog), myrtle branches (hadassim), and willow branches (aravot) while reciting specific blessings and waving them in six directions.

 Meals become central events, with families gathering in their sukkahs for breakfast, lunch, and dinner when weather permits.
 The sukkah becomes a space for conversation, storytelling, and hospitality, with many families inviting guests to share meals and experience the unique atmosphere of outdoor dining.

-Evening activities often include singing, studying religious texts, and the tradition of ushpizin—symbolically inviting biblical figures like Abraham, Isaac, and Jacob to join the celebration.
+Evening activities often include singing, studying religious texts, and the tradition of ushpizin; symbolically inviting biblical figures like Abraham, Isaac, and Jacob to join the celebration.

 Jewish Festival Sukkot Traditions

-The Jewish festival sukkot encompasses traditions that connect contemporary celebrations to thousands of years of history.
+The Jewish festival Sukkot encompasses traditions that connect contemporary celebrations to thousands of years of history.
 The practice of dwelling in temporary structures commemorates the Israelites' 40 years in the desert, but it also serves as an annual reminder of life's impermanence and our dependence on divine protection.

 Traditional decorations include hanging fruits and vegetables from the sukkah walls and ceiling, creating a harvest festival atmosphere that celebrates the bounty of the earth.
 Paper chains, artwork created by children, and family photos often personalize each sukkah, making it a unique expression of family identity and creativity.

-The custom of sukkah hopping—visiting different families' sukkahs throughout the holiday—strengthens community bonds and allows people to admire each other's creativity and craftsmanship.
+The custom of sukkah hopping, visiting different families' sukkahs throughout the holiday, strengthens community bonds and allows people to admire each other's creativity and craftsmanship

-Simchat Torah, Chol Hamoed, and Shemini Atzeret in 2025
+Simchat Torah, Chol Hamoed, and Shemini Atzeret in 2026

 Understanding the holidays that surround and follow Sukkot helps you plan for what becomes an extended period of celebration and observance.
 These related observances each have their own character and requirements, creating a rich tapestry of Jewish autumn celebration.

-Simchat Torah 2025
+Simchat Torah 2026

-Simchat Torah 2025 falls on Tuesday, October 21-22, depending on your location and tradition.
+Simchat Torah 2026 falls on Tuesday, October 21-22, depending on your location and tradition.
 This joyful holiday celebrates the completion of the annual Torah reading cycle and the immediate beginning of a new cycle.
 The celebration involves dancing with Torah scrolls, special prayers, and often elaborate community festivities that can extend late into the evening.

 In many communities, simchat torah becomes one of the most exuberant celebrations of the Jewish year, with singing, dancing, and festivities that welcome everyone regardless of their usual level of observance.

-Shemini Atzeret 2025
+Shemini Atzeret 2026

-During shemini atzeret, you no longer eat in the sukkah (in most traditions), marking the transition from the outdoor, temporary dwelling focus of Sukkot to a more inward, spiritual conclusion of the holiday season.
+During Shemini Atzeret, you no longer eat in the sukkah (in most traditions), marking the transition from the outdoor, temporary dwelling focus of Sukkot to a more inward, spiritual conclusion of the holiday season.

-Chol Hamoed 2025
+Chol Hamoed 2026

-Preparing for Sukkot 2025
+Preparing for Sukkot 2026

 Successful Sukkot preparation requires balancing the spiritual significance of the holiday with the practical realities of construction, decoration, and meal planning.
-The compressed timeline between Yom Kippur and Sukkot means advance planning becomes essential for a meaningful celebration.
+The compressed timeline between Yom Kippur and Sukkot means planning becomes essential for a meaningful celebration.

 Building a Sukkah

-Building a sukkah for 2025 should begin with planning during the summer months, especially if you're constructing from scratch.
-The basic requirements remain constant: at least two and a half walls, minimum height of 40 inches, and a roof covering (schach) made from natural materials that provide more shade than sunlight while still allowing you to see stars.
+Building a sukkah for 2026 should begin with planning during the summer months, especially if you're constructing from scratch.
+The basic requirements remain constant: at least two and a half walls, a minimum height of 40 inches, and a roof covering (schach) made from natural materials that provide more shade than sunlight while still allowing you to see stars.

 Consider your local climate when planning.
 October weather can be unpredictable in many locations, so factor in potential rain, wind, or temperature variations.
 Material selection affects both cost and durability.
 Lumber creates the most permanent-feeling structure but requires more investment and storage space.